semuconsulting/pyubx2/README.md

 the preceding attribute containing the number of repeats (or 'None' if there isn't one), and {dict} is the nested dictionary of repeating items.
 See NAV-SVINFO by way of example.
 * repeating attribute names are parsed with a two-digit suffix (svid_01, svid_02, etc.)

+Typically, adding new message types simply requires dictionary updates to one or more `ubxtypes_*.py` modules.
+Code changes in
+`UBXMessage.py` are not normally necessary.
+Exceptional processing is generally only required in the following circumstances:
+1. Multiple message types share the same UBX Class and ID, and the identity (payload definition) can only be determined by examining one or more bytes/bits in the raw payload (e.g. MGA and legacy CFG-NMEA message types).
+2. The message contains optional elements and/or indeterminate repeating groups (e.g. ESF-MEAS message type).

 ## Graphical Client